PatricioIribarneCatella/3D-rotation/README.md

-# rotation-3D
+# 3D-rotation

-VHDL implementation of the 3D rotation graphical motor using the _CORDIC_ algorithm.
+VHDL implementation of a 3D rotation graphical motor using the _CORDIC_ algorithm.

 ## Setup